smalott16/flot-testing/README.md

 ## Getting started
 - This project requires Node.js to be installed
+- cd into root of the project directory
 - run `$ npm install` from the command line
 - run `$ npm start` to start the express server
 - visit http://localhost:8080 in your browser